arinRitz/Adalynn-Chatbot/README.md

 # Adalynn Chatbot

 This project is a simple voice assistant using Python.
-It leverages speech recognition, text-to-speech, and graphical animation.<br>
+It leverages speech recognition, text-to-speech, and graphical animation.
-Note: This is not the full version of Adalynn
 ## Features

 - Voice recognition using Vosk